fullcalendar/fullcalendar/CONTRIBUTING.md

 ## Development Workflow

-After you make code changes, you'll want to compile the JS/CSS so that it can be previewed from the tests and demos.
+After you make code changes, you'll want to compile the JS/CSS so that it can be previewed from the tests and examples.
 You can either manually rebuild each time you make a change:

 	npm run build